PanditDharmendra/PanditDharmendra/README.md

 - Mastered Python programming, covering everything from basic syntax to advanced libraries and frameworks.
 - Developed a fully-functional Python game project and completed over **1000 Python exercises** with increasing difficulty.

-### 🔐 Cybersecurity & Bug Bounty
+### 🔐 Software Development.
-- Practicing ethical hacking techniques and exploring network security, vulnerability assessments, and real-world cybersecurity challenges.
+- Practicing Problems and continuouly developing AI driven solution and apps, website that help us to increase productivity.
-- Actively working on projects related to penetration testing and bug bounty hunting.
+- Actively exploring way to solve real word problem and Increasing Productivity of human.

 ### 🤖 Machine Learning & AI Enthusiast
 - Proficient in machine learning and deep learning, with a focus on creating neural networks for AI-driven applications.